Silent film: Tinting

 Comments by an American distributor in a 1908 film-supply catalog further underscore France's continuing dominance in the field of hand-coloring films during the early silent era.
 The distributor offers for sale at varying prices "High-Class" motion pictures by Pathé, Urban-Eclipse, Gaumont, Kalem, Itala Film, Ambrosio Film, and Selig.
 Several of the longer, more prestigious films in the catalog are offered in both standard black-and-white "plain stock" as well as in "hand-painted" color.
-A plain-stock copy, for example, of the 1907 release Ben Hur is offered for $120 ($ USD today), while a colored version of the same 1000-foot, 15-minute film costs $270 ($) including the extra $150 coloring charge, which amounted to 15 cents more per foot.
+A plain-stock copy, for example, of the 1907 release Ben Hur is offered for $120 ($ USD today), while a colored version of the same 1,000-foot, 15-minute film costs $270 ($) including the extra $150 coloring charge, which amounted to 15 cents more per foot.
 Although the reasons for the cited extra charge were likely obvious to customers, the distributor explains why his catalog's colored films command such significantly higher prices and require more time for delivery.
 His explanation also provides insight into the general state of film-coloring services in the United States by 1908:

 By the beginning of the 1910s, with the onset of feature-length films, tinting was used as another mood setter, just as commonplace as music.
 The director D. W. Griffith displayed a constant interest and concern about color, and used tinting as a special effect in many of his films.
-His 1915 epic, The Birth of a Nation, used a number of colors, including amber, blue, lavender, and a striking red tint for scenes such as the "burning of Atlanta" and the ride of the Ku Klux Klan at the climax of the picture.
+His 1915 epic The Birth of a Nation used a number of colors, including amber, blue, lavender, and a striking red tint for scenes such as the "burning of Atlanta" and the ride of the Ku Klux Klan at the climax of the picture.
 Griffith later invented a color system in which colored lights flashed on areas of the screen to achieve a color.

 With the development of sound-on-film technology and the industry's acceptance of it, tinting was abandoned altogether, because the dyes used in the tinting process interfered with the soundtracks present on film strips.

 Early studios

 The early studios were located in the New York City area.
 Edison Studios were first in West Orange, New Jersey (1892), they were moved to the Bronx, New York (1907).
 Fox (1909) and Biograph (1906) started in Manhattan, with studios in St George, Staten Island.
-Others films were shot in Fort Lee, New Jersey.
+Other films were shot in Fort Lee, New Jersey.
 In December 1908, Edison led the formation of the Motion Picture Patents Company in an attempt to control the industry and shut out smaller producers.
 The "Edison Trust", as it was nicknamed, was made up of Edison, Biograph, Essanay Studios, Kalem Company, George Kleine Productions, Lubin Studios, Georges Méliès, Pathé, Selig Studios, and Vitagraph Studios, and dominated distribution through the General Film Company.
 This company dominated the industry as both a vertical and horizontal monopoly and is a contributing factor in studios' migration to the West Coast.
 The Motion Picture Patents Co. and the General Film Co. were found guilty of antitrust violation in October 1915, and were dissolved.